TyreKing/Multi-Threading/README.md

 # Multi-Threading
+This program is used to run multiple threads at the same time to read and write to a file.
 <div>
   <p>
     <strong>MED_Tester</strong> Launches multiple threads that simultaneously read and write to the stringdatabase library.
 Serializes data to a file (with and without encryption)